Section 5: Vendor Responsibilities

 BEP vendors are required to submit a facility business report and set-aside levy payment each month.
 The set-aside levy is a payment due to BEP based upon the net proceeds from the operation of the facility.
 Both are due no later than the last day of the following month.
 Any report or set-aside payment received after the due date is considered late.
 If the set-aside payment is not received with the report, or if the set-aside payment is returned for non-sufficient funds, it is incomplete and will be considered late if not received by the due date.

-Note: Failure to submit the monthly business report on-time for two consecutive months, or three times within a twelve-month period is considered a breach of contract.
+Note: Failure to submit the monthly business report on time for two consecutive months, or three times within a calendar year is considered a breach of contract.

-- Below is a list of features that online reporting affords the B.B.E. vendor:
+Below is a list of features that online reporting affords the BEP vendor:

-- Enter monthly reports online in easy to use format
+2. Enter monthly reports online in easy-to-use format.

-- Run comparative reporting scenarios.
-You can compare your sales, costs and profits between one month and another, or one year and another.
-Example: Compare my sales and costs from January through March, 2012 to January through March of 2013.
+6. Run comparative reporting scenarios.
+You can compare your sales, costs, and profits between one month and another, or one year and another.
+Example: Compare my sales and costs from January through March 2025 to January through March of 2026.

 Inventory: For the purposes of the monthly report, inventory is defined as goods purchased for sale, and additional items offered at time of purchase such as plastic ware, napkins, and condiments.
 Items not considered inventory are such things as other cleaning supplies, insecticides, purchases ordinarily considered as business expenses, or items purchased for personal use such as groceries or alcoholic beverages.
 Inventory does not include cash on hand or in machines.